Section 1 of 9

 High roof — non-negotiable.
 Standing up is not a luxury.
 If you’re genuinely 5’6 you can get away with a medium roof and gain some fuel economy, but for most people the high roof is the right choice.

 148” wheelbase, non-extended.
 The extended version (“big booty edition”) adds usable cargo length but costs you in maneuverability and parking.
-The non-extended 148 fits in a standard F-150 parking spot, which matters more than you’d think in practice.
-It also fits on BC Ferries without the oversize surcharge.
+The non-extended 148 fits in a standard truck-sized parking spot, without constantly needing to back in and overhang the pavement.
+It also fits on BC Ferries without the oversize surcharge, depending on whether they’re measuring that day.

 Not white.
 We thought all white vans looked like delivery vans and wanted something different, which was distinctive until Amazon used this color for their fleet.
 Arguably, “white with graphics or decals” is actually a fine option, especially if you’re going to hot places where a white (or light) paint job reduces heat absorbtion.